hinsxd/hackernews-clone/README.md

 This runs `server/index.ts` with `ts-node-dev` in watching mode, which will respawn at file change.

-As this does not mean to be deployed a server, no production tools have been set up.
+As this does not mean to be deployed a server, no production tool has been set up.

 At production, `pm2` / `nodemon` will be used to allow clustering, crash-respawn, etc.